Prisjakt/feed-specification/README.md

 # Prisjakt Feed Specification

 > **Note**
-> This is currently work in progress and should not be considered official until this warning have been removed.
+> This is currently work in progress and **should not be considered official and live** until this note is removed

 This repository contains specifications and instructions of how to format feeds with price offerigns for ingestion into [Prisjakt](https://prisjakt.nu).
 The documentation is published at https://schema.prisjakt.nu